Starfish-develop/Starfish/README.md

 A general Gibbs sampler that will alternate between all of them

-Drastically speed up the burn in by first sampling in the cheb components and FF, then vz and Av, then vsini, and then resorting to the heavier stellar parameters.

-For some period of burn in, alternate between sampling

-* stellar parameters, including Poisson noise factor ``sigma_P``
-* Chebyshev parameters

 THEN

 * Identify the pixel with the largest residual